thangduong3010/jobber/README.md

 						/ Jobber / (An acquaintance of Uber)

 How to use it
-1. install the app from the root of the project directory

-`pip install --editable .`

-2. export environment variable

-`export FLASK_APP=jobber`

-`export FLASK_DEBUG=true`

-3. fetch data
+1. fetch data to database

 `python job_crawler.py`

-3. initialize the database with this command

-`flask initdb`

-4. batch insert into database

-`flask batch`

-5. now you can run the app:

-`flask run`
+2. run the app from the root of the project directory

+`python app.py`

 access the app via
 http://localhost:5000/

-6. Searching button is working!
+3. Searching button is working!

-7. test
+4. test

 No tests yet!